ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ## Headings

-All articles **must have a level one heading** of a translated article's title.
+All articles **must have a level 1 heading** of a translated article's title.
+This level 1 heading is to be placed at the start of the article.

 The remaining section headings must be level 2 onwards (but limit to level 5 please).